erikorlowski/cscie97/cscie97/asn3/design.md

 This type of exception is handled by an __InvalidCommandException__.
 The properties of this exception are the command text and a message indicating the problem with the command text.

 Another type of exception occurs when an object in the Housemate Model Service is referenced that cannot be found.
 This type of exception is handled by an __ObjectNotFoundException__.
 The only property of this exception is the specified name of the object that could not be found.

+## Test Strategy
+The following items shall be included in the testing of the Housemate Controller Service:
+* A fire including rooms for which window evacuation is and isn't necessary.
+* Beer count changes including beer counts where notifying the user is and isn't necessary.
+* Oven timeout changes.
+* An Occupant entering a Room.
+* An Occupant leaving a Room.

 ## Risks
 The current implementation of the observer pattern could send many updates to the controller service on sensor updates which are not needed.
 This could potentially increase processor load and make the system less responsive.
 Because there is nothing in this system that is time critical in intervals of less than seconds, this is likely an acceptable risk.